Shooting of Robbie Tolan: Civil trial

 Pursuant to the allegations of racial bias, profiling, and discrimination, a civil suit was filed against Cotton and the city of Bellaire.
 The federal civil case was initially dismissed by U.S. District Judge Melinda Harmon of the District Court for the Southern District of Texas based on qualified immunity, then appealed to the United States Court of Appeals for the Fifth Circuit, where a three-judge panel upheld the dismissal from the District Court based on qualified immunity.
 The case was appealed to the full Fifth Circuit Court en banc who also upheld the dismissal based on qualified immunity.
 After a final appeal to the SCOTUS, the case was returned to the Fifth Circuit Court of Appeals for further review.
 The Fifth Circuit Court of Appeals revised its original decision slightly, vacating a small portion of the District Court's decision, and remanded the case back to the District Court for further review.
 The District Court set a trial date for September 2015.
 A few days before the trial was scheduled to begin, the federal judge removed the City of Bellaire as a defendant in the lawsuit, which prompted the Tolan family to file a motion for the judge to recuse herself.
 According to Tolan's mother, on Monday, September 14, 2015, the judge dismissed all of the plaintiff's expert witnesses, but none of the defense's expert witnesses.
 Robbie Tolan had been under a great deal of emotional distress during the seven-year court proceeding and told his family he did not want to continue the process.
 While Tolan's mother wanted to continue to fight in this case, the family decided to request a settlement with the City in lieu of a trial.
-According to local news reports, a settlement was reached with the City of Bellaire for $110,000.
+In 2015, a settlement was reached with the City of Bellaire for $110,000.